How to withdraw from PayPal in Nigeria?

 There is no safe Haven with using PayPal in Nigeria (NO MATTER WHAT THEY PROMISE YOU!)

-While some people feel asking a friend or family member abroad to help open PayPal account for them and then send the login credentials to them to operate the account from Nigeria, is the safest please let this Forbes contributor clarify you on that.
+While some people feel asking a friend or family member abroad to help open PayPal account for them and then send the login credentials to them to operate the account from Nigeria, it is the safest please let this Forbes contributor clarify you on that.

 If the PayPal account of a Nigerian Forbes contributor (who lived abroad and works for Forbes) could be limited (permanently), would you still say domiciling your account abroad and operating it from Nigeria guarantees you a pass on PayPal?